LordDetson/docker-compose-jenkins-sonarqube/README.md

 11. Wait for the build to finish

 After all these steps, you will be able to see the results of the SonarQube analysis.

+## Feedback
+If you have any remarks or ideas for improvement, please email me (babanin.dima@gmail.com).